functionland/blog/photos-intro-dev-to/README.md

 To address the need for backend, and also the limited compute power of the hardware that may be used, the solution that we're currently implementing is **"Managed Services"**.
 For a start, we are developing 2 protocols on top of [libp2p](https://libp2p.io/):

-* **File Protocol**: for uploading and downloading files, this provides the function of a traditional file server
+* **File Protocol**: for uploading and downloading files, this provides the function of a traditional file server.
 * **Data Protocol**: for persisting JSON data.
 This would be the Web 3.0 equivalent of REST or GraphQL endpoints.
 By linking the JSON data with [DAG-JSON](https://specs.ipld.io/block-layer/codecs/dag-json), we also get the conventional database-like queries.

 Work on more managed services are on the way.
 We'll need *Machine Learning* services for an app like Photos soon!